Microsoft halts chip patches after some PCs can't reboot

 Microsoft is putting critical Windows updates on hold after learning that some computers can't start up again after installing the patches.

 The updates to Windows included fixes for the Spectre and Meltdown flaws that made a device's central processing unit vulnerable to hacking attacks.
-The PCs that couldn't turn reboot had processors made by AMD, one of the three chip-makers whose products were affected by Spectre.
+The PCs that couldn't reboot had processors made by AMD, one of the three chipmakers whose products were affected by Spectre.

 Microsoft said on its support website that the halt to the Windows updates is temporary.

 The halted update adds to the chaos surrounding the revelation of the chip flaws, which could let hackers access secret information from processors on computers, phones and servers.
-The news broke of the patches on Wednesday, before AMD, Intel and ARM had finished coordinating their response to the research that found the flaws.
+The news of the flaws broke on Wednesday, before AMD, Intel and ARM had finished coordinating their response to the research that found the flaws.

-Hundreds of millions of devices contain affected chips, and the chip-makers worked with both companies like Windows and Apple to update operating systems as well as cloud service providers like Google and Amazon to patch potentially affected servers.
+Hundreds of millions of devices contain affected chips, and the chipmakers worked with companies like Windows and Apple to update operating systems, as well as with cloud service providers like Google and Amazon to patch potentially affected servers.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.